- "Please, child, give it back. It's a gift from my husband.""But it's beautiful. I want it. Give it to me."

 - It Was Here, I Swear!: After Miriam shows up to move into her apartment, Mrs. Miller has a minor breakdown and runs to her neighbors to beg them to get the girl to leave.
 Miriam, her box full of clothing, and her Creepy Doll are nowhere to be found when someone goes to look.

 - Little Professor Dialogue: Specifically pointed out and played for creep-factor.

-- Mind Screw: No one is quite sure what Miriam is and how she is related to Miss Miller, or what her job on earth is.
+- Mind Screw: No one is quite sure what Miriam is and how she is related to Mrs. Miller, or what her job on earth is.

-- Mrs. Robinson: Mrs. Miller is described as being strongly attracted to the titular character, despite the face that she is a little girl who scares her to death.
+- Mrs. Robinson: Mrs. Miller is described as being strongly attracted to the titular character, despite the fact that she is a little girl who scares her to death.